Use your keyboard arrow keys to navigate

 Overall Experience

-Respondents were asked about their overall experience of attending a North Rock Council event, with a choice of five options - Excellent, Good, Neutral, Poor and Terrible.
+Respondents were asked about their overall experience of attending a Shire of North Rock event, with a choice of five options - Excellent, Good, Neutral, Poor and Terrible.

 This chart shows the percentage of respondents that rated the events overall across these five options and the results per event.